 The Logic And Logistics Of Communicating

-You may be thinking to yourself at this point that our prospects for communicating with aliens are looking pretty grim — but there are still other impediments left to discuss.
+You may be thinking to yourself at this point that our prospects for alien communicating are looking pretty grim — and it gets worse!
 While a linguist would naturally hope that communication would happen face-to-face (or whatever constitutes a “face” for an alien), this would be difficult with our understanding of physics.
 We’re pretty sure there’s no other intelligent life in our solar system, and the closest star system is 4.37 light years (almost 26 trillion miles) away.
 It would take us over 100 years to get there with our current technology, and scientists believe that it doesn’t have any planets in the so-called “habitable zone.”